ufechner7/Trader/README.md

     Conda.pip("install", "python-bitvavo-api")

 ### TODO
-1. plot portefeuille
+1. plot portefeuille !!!
 2. improve simulated auto-trading
-   - combine RISE_1h and RATING in one table; trigger only if RISE_1h > 4.2
-     AND RATING > 10.0
+   - combine RISE_1h and RATING in one table; trigger only if RISE_1h > 4.2 AND RATING > 10.0
-   - update RATING only once per hour
+   - update RATING only once per hour buy only if DELTA > 0.0
-   - add field DELTA, (current_course - predicted_course)/predicted_course*100.0
-     buy only if DELTA > 0.0

 ### DONE